codiga/doc.codiga.io/docs/rosie/tutorials/pattern.md

 The same error will be triggered in the Codiga Code Analysis and your pull requests as long as the `codiga.yml` file is present.

 :::

+## Needs some inspiration?
+Browse the hub!

+If you need some inspiration to create rules, explore the [Codiga Hub](https://app.codiga.io/hub/rulesets), explore rulesets and find a code analysis rule you can reuse.

 ## Join the Codiga Community!